hexencoded/thorcms/README.md

 Thor CMS
 ======
-**Quickstart Application**
+**QUICKSTART APPLICATION**

-Thor CMS is a multipurpose Laravel 4 CMS platform and CRUD generator with multilingual support.
+Thor CMS is a multipurpose Laravel 4 CMS platform and CRUD generator for everyone and any kind of project, built with multilingual support from the core.

 ## Requirements
 * PHP 5.4+